Shrimp and Avocado Salad

 Historical Notes for this Recipe:

-This recipe was first posted in 2014.
-It was last updated with more information in 2022.
+This popular salad recipe with shrimp, avocado, and a cumin-lime dressing was first posted in 2014, and I have made it many times since then.
+It was last updated with more information in 2026.

 Gorgeous shrimp salad.
 I could serve this in little cups as an appetizer.
 Thanks for sharing!